 These tools and configurations help ensure that your development environment is as close to your production environment as possible, providing consistency across different stages of development.

-How to Import Database Dumps Effectively in Your Local DDEV Setup
+Step 9: How to Import Database Dumps Effectively in Your Local DDEV Setup

 Sometimes the purpose of setting up a new WordPress project locally, whether using Bedrock or a vanilla installation, is not to start from scratch but rather to replicate an existing online project.
 In these cases, you might already have a database dump, possibly compressed, that you need to import into your local development environment.
 DDEV makes this process straightforward and efficient, even allowing you to handle compressed database dumps directly.